integrativemodeling/spb/scripts/README.md

 **Note:** Running the following script gives the model number for the top scoring model of cluster `$CLUSTER_NUMBER`, and stores it in the file `top_Scoring_model_cluster_$CLUSTER_NUMBER.rmf`.
 `sh get_top_scoring_model.sh $CLUSTER_NUMBER`

+## 5. Compute density maps
+In this step, localization probability density maps are created for desired clusters.
+Note that some proteins such as Cnm67, Cmd1 and Spc110 are represented by a single density map each, while others like Spc42 and Spc29 have multiple domains that are represented in different density maps.

+In the parent directory of `CLUSTER`, create another directory called `MAKE_DENSITY_PERBEAD` (say), make it the current working directory.

+   - **Inputs:** The inputs that need to be in this directory include:
+        - Shared inputs (`inputs/shared_inputs`)
+        - Config file for density maps (see `config_files`)

+   - **Running:** The sample SGE script provided (`job_density_perbead.sh`) runs density calculation for cluster 0, in less than an hour on 64 cores.

+    - **Outputs:** The outputs are files `*.dx` corresponding to the densities of different proteins and domains.
+Also provided is a file `HM.dat`, that provides the value of the densities at half the maximum (for visualization in Chimera).

+    - **Test version:** The frames clustered in the test clustering run can be visualized using the test script as below (`$IMPDIR` is the location of the IMP build directory).
+Do not forget to use the test config script (see `config_files` directory) while running the test script.
+`sh test_density_perbead.sh $IMPDIR`

+To visualize the densities, they can be loaded in Chimera as follows.
+Enter the following line in the terminal:
+`sh create_chimera_command_file_densities.sh $pdir names_colors HM.dat`.

+The files `create_chimera_command_file_densities.sh`,`names_colors` can be found in the `scripts/chimera` directory, and `$pdir` is your working directory where the models and densities are stored (it is the full global path: can be obtained by the command `pwd` on linux).
+HM.dat should be in the same directory as the densities.

+This will create a file called `chimera_density_command_lines.txt`.
+Now open Chimera with the top scoring model RMF for the cluster and then load the `chimera_density_command_lines.txt` as a Chimera commands file.
+This should show all the densities.